US military Osprey aircraft with 6 aboard crashes off southern Japan, at least 1 dead

 Coast guard aircraft and patrol boats found one person, who was later pronounced dead at a nearby hospital, and gray-colored debris believed to be from the aircraft, Ogawa said.
 They were found about 1 kilometer (0.6 mile) off the eastern coast of Yakushima.
 An empty inflatable life raft was also found in the area.

-“The government will confirm information about the damage and place the highest priority on saving lives,” Chief Cabinet Secretary Hirokazu Matsuno told reporters.

 The Osprey is a hybrid aircraft that takes off and lands like a helicopter, but during flight can rotate its propellers forward and cruise much faster like an airplane.
-Versions of the aircraft are flown by the U.S. Marine Corps, Navy, and Air Force.
+Versions of the aircraft are flown by the U.S. Marine Corps, Navy and Air Force.

+Chief Cabinet Secretary Hirokazu Matsuno said the Osprey disappeared from radar at midafternoon, a few minutes before the coast guard received the emergency call.
+The aircraft requested an emergency landing at the Yakushima airport about five minutes before it was lost from radar, NHK public television and other media reported.

+NHK quoted a Yakushima resident as saying he saw the aircraft turned upside down, with fire coming from one of its engines, and then an explosion before it fell to the sea.

 Trending News